Covid 19 – Update 8

-Amendment: To purchase a day ticket for the general coarse lakes (Specimen Lakes are still closed) you must call AKC (01304 380691) between 9.00am – 10.30am the day before you wish to fish (no earlier).
+To purchase overnight space on Lake Alder or Day Tickets on the specimen lakes, please contact AKC (01304 380691) between 8.00am – 10.30am the day before you wish to fish (no earlier).
 If you need to purchase any equipment, you can do this at the same time and if it’s in stock it will be ready for you to collect when you arrive.

 Temporary swims changes: Please note that in order to comply with social distancing measures we have installed temporary swims on Old Pepper to replace swims 1 and 3 and a temporary swim on Lake Christine to replace swim 1.
-In all cases the waters you are fishing remain unchanged, all that has changed is the location you fish from the bank.
+In addition to this swims 3 & 4, 5 & 6, 7 & 8 and 9 & 10 must be fished as single swims (i.e. one angler in swims 3 and 4, one angler in swims 5 & 6 etc.)

 All anglers fishing the specimen lakes overnight (pre-existing bookings only) must bring their own hand sanitiser.
 You will be asked to show that you have it and if you don’t you won’t be permitted to fish.